GitXpresso/Browsers-NoVNC/README.md

 ```
 curl -fsSL https://raw.githubusercontent.com/GitXpresso/Browsers-NoVNC/refs/heads/main/torxpra.sh | bash
 ```
-### Have Waterfox automatically starts on boot
+### Have Mullvad automatically starts on boot
 ### Step 1: Clone the repository
 ```
 git clone https://github.com/gitxpresso/browsers-novnc.git ~/browsers-novnc
 ```
-### Step 2: Go to the cloned directory and edit waterfox service "USER" variable, USER variable is on line 13
+### Step 2: Go to the cloned directory and edit mullvad service "USER" variable, USER variable is on line 13
 > [!TIP]
 > If you don't know current your linux username then do "whoami" or "echo $USER" to find your current linux username
 >